Unsigned Certificate Warning when Connecting to NetQ UI

 To install a custom certificate:

-Log in to the Cumulus NetQ telemetry server via SSH and copy your certificate and key file there.
+Log in to the NetQ telemetry server via SSH and copy your certificate and key file there.

 Generate a Kubernetes secret called

 cumulus@netq-ts:~$ kubectl create secret tls netq-gui-ingress-tls \ --namespace default \ --key <name of your key file>.key \ --cert <name of your cert file>.crt